-- (1) - Per share price represents the offering price for a share of common stock and a warrant to purchase up to one share of common stock.

-We have agreed to pay to the placement agent 8% of the gross proceeds received from the sale of common stock in connection with the Offering, and 8% of any gross proceeds received upon the exercise of warrants.
+- Per share price represents the offering price for a share of common stock and a warrant to purchase of a share of common stock. - We have agreed to pay to the placement agent 8% of the gross proceeds received from the sale of common stock in connection with the Offering, and 8% of any gross proceeds received upon the exercise of warrants.